Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Introduction

 \section{Introduction}

-Anomaly detection (AD), distinguishing anomalies from normal data, is an important problem with many applications, such as detecting faulty products using visual sensors in manufacturing, fraudulent behaviors at credit card transactions, or adversarial outcomes at intensive care units.
+Anomaly detection (AD), the task of distinguishing anomalies from normal data, plays crucial role in many real-world applications such as detecting faulty products from vision sensors in manufacturing, fraudulent behaviors at credit card transactions, or adversarial outcomes at intensive care units such as death, heart attack, or blood poisoning.